Kan-T-IT/Preparing-VT-Data/README.md

-Upload / download of GEOjson, for example:
+Upload / download of GEOjson files, for example:

 ```
 cd geojson